Tonsil Cancer

 Recurrence of cancer after treatment

 Recurrence of tonsil cancer does not mean that the patient has no chance.
 Because additional surgery is still possible if the patient has only previously undergone radiation therapy and chemotherapy.
 Especially, surgery is still possible if the cancerous tissue can be removed completely.
-If repeat surgery will not be possible in the patient, an additional dose of radiation therapy comes into prominence.
+If repeat surgery is not possible in the patient, an additional dose of radiation therapy comes into prominence.

-The reality is that effective radiation therapy to a particular area is usually only possible once.
+The reality is that effective radiation therapy in a particular area is usually only possible once.
 However, when necessary, the radiation oncologist may deliver radiation therapy at a lower dose to the same area.
 In such cases, brachytherapy is another option.
 For chemotherapy, a situation like radiation therapy is not valid.
-But, the patient can receive chemotherapy treatment repeatedly as long as his body, organs, and immune system allow.
+However, the patient can receive chemotherapy treatment repeatedly as long as his body, organs, and immune system allow.

 Tonsil Cancer Prevention